 How Planning Application Kit (PAK) can be useful in improving the performance of your planning application.

 I had been working on a planning application built using BW Integrated Planning for one of the clients.
-That application had extensive usage of “Distribution by Reference Data” standard planning function.
+That application had extensive usage of the “Distribution by Reference Data” standard planning function.
 It also used the FOX functions for distribution customization.
 Apart from that, it used other standard planning functions like “Delete” and “Copy”.
 The application was built on BW7.5 on HANA.

 The issue we were facing was that the planning sequences executing these functions were taking a long time and the performance was exponentially worse with increased volume.